 CAUTION: Do not disconnect the external monitor while the computer is in the Sleep mode or Hibernation mode.
 If no external monitor is connected when the computer resumes, the LCD might not display properly.

 Connecting a Serial Device

-Your computer has two serial ports for connecting a serial device such as a serial mouse or serial communication device (modem).
+Your computer has one or two serial port (depending on model) for connecting a serial device such as a serial mouse or serial communication device (modem).

 Follow this procedure to connect a serial device: